 Fitting advice :-

 Please note these propshafts have heavy duty round flanges, when fitting make sure you clean up the diff and gearbox flange faces as you may have taken a square type flange off and the new round flange does not want to sit on top of dirt or rust.
+Brushing some grease on to flange faces after will help stop rust.

 The Slider goes to your transfer box flanges, for a Double Cardan prop the DC end goes to the front transfer box flange.